8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 On the upside, French patio doors may be customized, easy to install, and fairly secure.
 On the downside, it may not be as space-efficient as sliding patio doors since both door panels open outwards.

-3. Bi-fold patio doors
+3. Bi-fold Patio Doors

 Bifold doors are also called accordion doors because it is composed of at least four door panels or frames that goes on a folding motion when you open it.
 Its glass panels, however, breaks in multiple frames, breaking up the outdoor view when it is closed.